Jyestha (goddess): Worship

-Jyestha appears early in the Hindu tradition.
+Jyestha appears early in the Hindu mythology.
 She first appears in the Baudhayana-grihyasutra (300 to 600 BCE).
 Many of her images still exist, usually on the outskirts of villages.
 During the 7th-8th century CE, she was a popular goddess in South India.
 As Shaktism spread, her fame slowly declined.
 The Vaishnava Alvar saint Thondaradippodi Alvar, dated between 7th to 9th century, comments on number of "foolish devotees" who worship Jyestha, who keeps them away from the truth.
 He decreed that it was useless to worship her.
 By the 10th century, her worship more or less ceased.

 Jyestha's images are rarely worshipped today.
 They are kept unrecognised in neglected corners in temples or thrown out of temples.
 Where they are still recognised, they are objects of fear.
 In a temple in Uttaramerur, the Jyestha image is kept with the face towards the ground.
 The mere glance of the goddess is believed to bring death on the village.

-However, at the height of the popularity, Jyestha was a goddess, who needed to propitiated by a good wife daily.
+However, at the height of the popularity, Jyestha was a goddess, who needed to be propitiated by a good wife daily.
 The Stridharmapaddhati declares that a wife must offer food offerings to Jyestha before having her own meal.
 One who does not do so would end up in hell after death; but the one who follows this routine would be blessed with progeny and prosperity.
 The Baudhayana Sutra also elaborates on the worship of Jyestha.
 As per the legend in the Linga Purana, it is believed that the women of houses that please the goddess by offerings can keep her away from their homes.

 The 13th century Seuna Yadavas of Devagiri prime minister Hemadri, who wrote a book on religious vows and fasts, notes that Jyestha should be worshipped by a male devotee to bring fortune to his wife and progeny.
 The Saradatilaka-Tantra describes that in Tantric ritual, Jyestha is worshipped to cause enmity between friends (Vidvesa).
 Jyestha as the presiding deity of Vidvesa, was invoked before the start of the rituals.